 If you need to fine-tune the database connection, choose the option Advanced configuration.
 This allows you to define your own connection string.

-Click Test to check if the connection is working correctly.
+Click Test Connection to check if the connection is working correctly.

 The database user must have permissions to:

 - List the necessary tables and views on the external database.

 - Perform the operations Create, Read, Update, and Delete on those tables and views.